This on-campus program at our Mayagüez University Center consists of 81 credits and lasts five (5) years.

 - Ability to communicate theoretical analysis and literature review regarding problems related to the discipline of industrial/organizational psychology.

-Graduates of this program may apply to obtain professional licenses in Puerto Rico and be employed in the public and private sectors as consultants in organizational design and development, job analysis, recruitment and selection, work environment diagnosis, promotion of work-life balance, stress assessment and management, employee assessment and assistance programs, and the promotion of positive work environments.
-Graduates may serve as supervisors, managers, vice presidents, and talent managers.
+Graduates of our Industrial Organizational Psychology Doctorate program may apply to obtain professional licenses in Puerto Rico and be employed in the public and private sectors as consultants in organizational design and development, job analysis, recruitment and selection, work environment diagnosis, promotion of work-life balance, stress assessment and management, employee assessment and assistance programs, and the promotion of positive work environments.
+IO Psychology graduates may serve as supervisors, managers, vice presidents, and talent managers.
 They may also work in human capital, recruitment, employee relations, human resources, and organizational change.
 In addition, graduates may be employed at universities as researchers or professors who will prepare future professionals in this field.

-- Graduates of this program may work as organizational consultants, human resource managers and/or directors, organizational development specialists and/or managers, trainers, recruiters, university professors, researchers, and human resource specialists.
-Moreover, our graduates can actively contribute towards transforming organizations.
+- Graduates of our industrial organizational psychology doctorate program may serve as organizational consultants, human resource managers and/or directors, organizational development specialists and/or managers, trainers, recruiters, university professors, researchers, and human resource specialists.
+Moreover, our graduates can actively contribute to transforming organizations.

-- Graduates develop teamwork skills, leadership training, as well as a solid scientific base that translates into applicable knowledge.
+- Our I/O psychology PhD graduates develop teamwork skills, leadership training, as well as a solid scientific base that translates into applicable knowledge.
 This allows our interventions to be supported by scientific evidence.

-- The courses are offered on campus and in a hybrid modality.
+- The courses are offered on our Mayaguez campus and in a hybrid modality.

 - Evidence of having completed a master's degree in social/behavioral science, education, or health from an accredited university.